-Tasmanians with disabilities will have improved access to the state justice system through the implementation of the Disability Justice Plan for Tasmania, which is released today.
+Tasmanians with disabilities will have improved access to the state justice system through the implementation of the Disability Justice Plan for Tasmania.

 People with disability often experience barriers to accessing justice services because they are not identified as requiring additional assistance or because the modifications or supports they require are not available.